peytonshow/SiegeUtopiaChangelog/readme.md

 CREATE
 * Removed Create Washing Gravel into iron.
 (Automation in this pack shouldn't be indefinite/infinite output from no input.
 Mining is a more important aspect of Minecraft than automating everything, even if thats what create aims to do.
-With minor tweaks create should serve to complement vanilla moreso than replace parts of it) D
+With minor tweaks create should serve to complement vanilla moreso than replace whole parts of it) D
 * Netherite Diving gear now has slighly less protection than Iron Armor rather than sharing stats with Netherite (The immortal netherite chestplate, for starters, was always really confusing to me because there was really no reason not to have one.
 It costs less than making a normal netherite chestplate for a permanent upgrade to your armor.
 You may not have noticed this originally, but you can literally just combine the copper pieces of armor with one netherite ingot and an upgrade template.
 As for the diving helmet, which is also a direct upgrade due to not requiring a diamond helmet, it combined with the backtank lets you breath under lava, undermining potions in the process.
 All in all, the netherite diving gear in create is kind of baffling to me.)
 * Removed Netherite Diving Gear recipe that uses diamond gear as a base.
 Now only the  + template + copper diving gear recipes remain, which explain the lower defense as it doesn't use diamond armor as a component.
 * Tripled Backtank S.U Storage.
 * Added Milling Recipes for Raw Ores with an 80% chance of success each time.
 D
 * Reworked Brass.
-Brass is made by superheating Brass Precursor, which is made by mixing Crushed Raw Brass + Zinc.
+Brass is made by Heating a new item, Brass Precursor, which is made by mixing Crushed Raw Brass + Zinc.
 D
 * Crushing Wheels now require an additional 4 blocks of Brass.
 D
 * Added the ability to crush Cobbled Deepslate into 3x Gravel.
 D
-* Added Catalysts, which can be mixxed with some crushed ores to have a chance (Roughly 60%) of doubling them.
-Catalysts have a high (but not garunteed) chance of not being used each time.
-Catalysts can be made using a Heart of The Sea, or duplicated from a pre-exisitng Catalyst by using Hearts of Diamond (Mob Drop added by Quark).
-On average, a singular Catalyst can net you ~20 of each crushed raw mineral.
-If you're especially unlucky, Catalysts could wind up losing all of the materials put into it.
-(Iron, Zinc, Gold) D
-* Added Tumbling Recipes, which generate materials similarly to Catalysts, but use Amethysts.
-Amethysts are much more likely to be consumed than Catalysts, but are technically farmable.
-(Gravel -> Iron, Cobblestone -> Zinc, Red Sand -> Gold Soul Blocks -> Bones, Red Sand -> Gold, Cobbled Deepslate -> Diamond).
+* Added Tumbling Recipes, which are this modpacks way of farming certain minerals.
+They're similar to base Create's blowing recipes, but use Amethysts.
+Amethysts have a chance of not being consumed each craft.
+(Gravel -> Iron, Cobblestone -> Zinc, Red Sand -> Gold, Soul Blocks -> Bones, Red Sand -> Gold, Cobbled Deepslate -> Diamond).
 D
 * Removed an Oreganized recipe that allowed you to infinitely duplicate lead.
 D

+CHEMISTRY
+* Added Chemicals: Hydrogen, Nitrogen, Oxygen, Ammonia, Nitric Acid, Bleach, Propylene Glycol
+* Added Minerals: Moissanite (Scientific Diamond, but has less recipes and is pretty expensive), Graphite (Used for Inkless book and quills and Moissanite), Platinum (Used as a Catalyst.
+Becomes tarnished between uses and needs to be washed.)
+* Added Items: Pure Sulfur (Component of Gunpowder), Ammonium Nitrate (Key Component of Gunpowder, alongside Pure Sulfur and Coal), Garbage (Obtained many ways!
+Useless...)

 WORLD
-* Added tectonic (may switch out) pd
+* Added Tectonic w/ Hearts + Geophilic.
+Tectonic overhauls world generation to be more grand/realistic, which Hearths + Geophilic overhaul most biomes to look more interesting.
+D
 * Added EnhancedCelestials, which causes the moon to randomly cause buffs or full scale invasions some nights.
 Cannot sleep through bad Celestial events.
 ONHOLD
 * Days last 20 minutes and nights last 15.
 PD
 * Significantly lowered chance of exposed diamonds being removed during worldgen.
 D